drduh/YubiKey-Guide/README.md

 # Transfer keys

-**Important** Transferring keys to YubiKey using `keytocard` is a destructive, one-way operation only.
-Make sure you've made a backup before proceeding: `keytocard` converts the local, on-disk key into a stub, which means the on-disk copy is no longer usable to transfer to subsequent security key devices or mint additional keys.
+**Important** Transferring keys to YubiKey using `keytocard` is a one-way/destructive operation.
+Make sure a backup was made before proceeding. `keytocard` converts the local, on-disk key into a stub, which means the on-disk copy is no longer usable to transfer to subsequent YubiKeys.

 Previous GPG versions required the `toggle` command before selecting keys.
 The currently selected key(s) are indicated with an `*`.
 When moving keys only one key should be selected at a time.